Polycyclic Aromatic Hydrocarbons (PAHs)

 CATEGORY*: IARC probable carcinogen, NTP reasonably anticipated carcinogen, Endocrine disruptor

-USED IN: Products of combustion in cigarette smoke, diesel exhaust, grilled meats, and coal and coke-burners
+FOUND IN: Products of combustion in cigarette smoke, diesel exhaust, grilled meats, and coal and coke-burners

 THE GIST: PAHs are products of combustion—and enter the body from coal and coke burners, diesel-fueled engines, grilled meats and cigarettes.
 PAHs are toxic to aquatic life, contribute to global warming and are suspected human carcinogens.
 Multiple studies have linked breast cancer incidence with PAH exposure.
 Studies show that exposure to these chemicals at critical periods of breast cancer development can influence later cancer risk.